Overcoherence implies holonomicity: Abstract

 \section{Abstract}

 Let $\V$ be a mixed characteristic complete discrete valuation ring with perfect residue field.
-Let $\X$ be a smooth formal scheme over $\V$.
-We prove than a $\D ^\dag _{\X,\Q} $-module which is overcoherent after any change of basis is an holonomic $\D ^\dag _{\X,\Q} $-module.
-Furthermore, we check that this implies than a bounded complex $\E$ of $\D ^\dag _{\X,\,\Q}$-modules is overholonomic after any change of basis if and only if, for any integer $j$, $\mathcal{H} ^{j} (\E) $ is overholonomic by change of basis.
+Let $\X$ be a smooth formal scheme over $\V$ and $D$ a divisor of its special fiber.
+We define the notion of $\D ^\dag _{\X}(\hdag D) _{\Q}$-overcoherence in $\X$ (after any change of basis), which is a priori a weaker notion than the $\D ^\dag _{\X}(\hdag D) _{\Q}$-overcoherence.
+We prove that a $\D ^\dag _{\X}(\hdag D) _{\Q}$-overcoherent after any change of basis module is $\D ^\dag _{\X}(\hdag D) _{\Q}$-holonomic.
+Furthermore, we check that this implies the following property of stability of the overholonomicity: a bounded complex $\E$ of $\D ^\dag _{\X,\,\Q}$-modules is overholonomic after any change of basis if and only if, for any integer $j$, $\mathcal{H} ^{j} (\E) $ is overholonomic after any change of basis.

 \selectlanguage{frenchb}